NicoleMRandazzo/nicolemrandazzo.github.io/_products/goat-prosthetic.md

 ---
-title: Product Project: Custom Prosthetic for a Goat with a Lame Leg
+title: "Product Project: Custom Prosthetic for a Goat with a Lame Leg"
 layout: product
 description_markdown: >-
   Designing a custom prosthetic to better address the mobility needs of a goat.